[The following is a guest post from social media consultant Blake Jamieson. ]

 When running mobile install ads, you will see your CPI in your Facebook Ad Dashboard.
 However, when running mobile ads, you will notice that total daily downloads will be more than what Facebook shows.
 This is because your app will get organic installs from climbing the app store rankings.

 App rankings are calculated based on installs.
-So the more paid installs you get (either from raising budget or lowering CPI), the more organic installs you will get as well.
+So the more paid installs you get (either from raising A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. or lowering CPI), the more organic installs you will get as well.

 When tracking success of your mobile campaign, make sure to calculate your effective CPI as well as your CPA (Cost Per Acquisition of a user).